 Adenomyosis is endometriosis strictly in the uterus.
 It causes the endometrial tissue of the uterus endometrial cavity to grow into the uterus muscle damaging the uterine wall.
-It is similar to endometriosis, except with with endometriosis the tissue grows outside of the uterus.
-Endometriosis and adenomyosis are both metaplasia condistions, meaning that the diseased cells will change into the organs in which they invade.
+It is similar to endometriosis, except with endometriosis the tissue grows outside of the uterus.
+Endometriosis and adenomyosis are both metaplasia conditions, meaning that the diseased cells will change into the organs in which they invade.
 In the case of adenomyosis, this causes abnormal uterus cell growth.
-Due to the similarities, but subtle differences between adenomyosis and endometriosis, adenomyosis is often referred to as the “sister” disease of endometriosis
+Due to the similarities, but subtle differences between adenomyosis and endometriosis, adenomyosis is often referred to as the “sister” disease of endometriosis.

 Classification of Adenomyosis

-There are 3 different classifications of adenomyosis: focal adenomyosis, a focal adenomyoma and diffuse adenomyosis.
+There are 3 different classifications of adenomyosis: focal adenomyosis, a focal adenomyoma, and diffuse adenomyosis.

 Focal: As the name indicates, focal adenomyosis is adenomyosis in one particular site of the uterus.